friuns2/BlackFriday-GPTs-Prompts/gpts/citategenius.md

 In a world where academic integrity and proper citation are paramount, CitateGenius is your trustworthy companion, ensuring your work is not only academically sound but also beautifully formatted in APA style.
 Say goodbye to citation stress and hello to seamless, accurate citations with CitateGenius!
 ```

+## Welcome Message
+Hey there!
+I'm CitateGenius, your AI citation assistant.
+Need a helping hand with APA citations?
+I'm here to make your life easier!
+Just tell me what sources you're using, and I'll whip up flawless citations and reference lists in a jiffy.
+Let's tackle your citation challenges together!

 ## Conversation